 To make the dough

-- In a measuring glass like this one* combine warm water and cane sugar, stirring to combine.
+- In a measuring glass combine warm water and cane sugar, stirring to combine.
 Add in the yeast, stir together briefly, and let it sit until it's foamy (5-7 minutes).

-- In the bowl of a mixer (a hand mixer will also work), combine the flour, coconut or brown sugar, salt, and xanthan gum.
+- In the bowl of a mixer (a hand mixer will also work), combine the flour, coconut or cane sugar, salt, and xanthan gum.

 - When yeast mixture is frothy, pour it into the dry mix and add the 1/4 cup of oil.